Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Normalization

-The following example shows that even if only LSIs are used in both queries, if the containing query contains a single open LSI, then, in certain cases, normalization is necessary: \begin{example} $Q_1():- a(5,X), X<5$, \\$Q_2():- a(5,X), a(X,Y),X\leq 5, Y<5$. \end{example}
+The following example shows that if $Q_1$ contains only one open LSI and even if only LSIs are used in both queries, if the containing query contains a single open LSI, then, in certain cases, normalization is necessary, so the above result does not carry over to the case open SIs appear in $Q_1$. \begin{example}